AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/add-assets.md

    ![chlimage_1-212](assets/chlimage_1-212.png)
 -->

 1. Pour annuler une opération de chargement en cours, cliquez sur le bouton de fermeture (`X`) en regard de la barre de progression.
-Lorsque vous annulez le transfert, AEM Assets supprime la partie partiellement transférée de la ressource.
+When you cancel the upload operation, [!DNL Assets] deletes the partially uploaded portion of the asset.

-   Si vous annulez le transfert avant la fin de l’opération, AEM Assets arrête le transfert du fichier en cours et actualise le contenu.
+   If you cancel the upload operation before the files are uploaded, [!DNL Assets] stops uploading the current file and refreshes the content.
 Toutefois, les fichiers déjà téléchargés ne sont pas supprimés.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#